Nobody Runs Forever: Differences from novel

 Scobie having sex with Maria Cholon.

 Reception

 Critical

 The Monthly Film Bulletin wrote: "Despite a basically promising situation, a distinguished cast and plenty of gloss, this thriller is a catastrophic failure on any level.
 The actors are scarcely able to conceal their embarrassment with the impossible dialogue they are given, Daliah Lavi and Camilla Sparv are wasted, and even Clive Revill is hard put to raise a couple of laughs from his snobbish reactions to an Australian from the outback.
 The script rambles along without rhyme or reason, and the most obvious opportunities for suspense (like the attempted assassination on the Centre Court at Wimbledon) are badly mishandled.
 The film has something of the flavour of a middle-period Hitchcock, but not a trace of the Master's talent."

 Filmink called it "a poor adaptation of a fine book, the tail end of Rank’s mid-‘60s Eurospy cycle."

+Variety gave it a positive review: "A melodrama with political undertones which has tension and intrigue yet doesn’t lose sight of its main purpose, to examine the relationship of two decent men in a rough situation.
+Storyline, based on Jon Cleary’s novel The High Commissioner, is workmanlike... dialog is crisp and persuasive and most of the lead players are believable.

 Box office

 The film earned rentals of $455,000 in North America and $150,000 elsewhere.
 It recorded a loss of $1,185,000.

 It recorded admissions in France of 44,083.